FANG-Xiaolin/MUA_Interpreter/README.md

 # MakeUp Programming Language
-This is an interpreter for a interpreted language called MUA(MakeUp Programming Language).
-The grammar of this language can be found below, written in JAVA.
+This is an interpreter for a interpreted language written in JAVA.
+The interpreted language is called MUA(MakeUp Programming Language).
+The grammar of this language can be found below.

 It support function defining, function calling, loop, recursive procedures, etc.

 Try it by yourself!
+Also, Please **do not** borrow the code directly for course projects if your mentor does not allow you to do so.
+Thanks: )

 ## Examples